PerMalmberg/du-yfs/README.md

 * Brakes - get warmup time from setting
 * Engines - get warmup time from setting
 * fsm:Move - scale acceleration based on engine warmup.
+* All classes - use new class template

 # Controls